7 Tips for Passing your G2 Exams

 Share This Post

-Once you have completed your G1 knowledge test, you are well on your way to becoming a fully licensed driver.
+Once you have completed your G1 knowledge test, you are well on your way to becoming a fully licensed driver!
+With the help of a good G2 driving school, you can pass your G2 test.
 Although you may feel as if you can learn to drive with the aid of friends and family, this may not be the best solution.
 Your friends might be very capable drivers, but chances are, they have picked up some bad habits along the way that they are likely to pass on to you.
 Enrolling with a G2 driving school, such as Hi-Tech Driver Education will put you in a better position to pass your test.
 Our seasoned instructors will train you according to MTO driving standards so that you can develop the necessary skills to meet the testing criteria.
-It is also important to get objective feedback on your development, so that strategic lessons can be planned around fine tuning your technique.
+It is also important to get objective feedback on your development so that strategic lessons can be planned around fine-tuning your technique.

 However, sometimes it’s the little mistakes that can separate the successful candidates from the ones that will have to retake the test.
 Here are some useful tips to keep in mind before you take your G2 exam.